psychogun/psychogun.github.io/docs/pfsense/Suricata-installation-and-configuration.md

 * Log Priority: NOTICE

 Enable Tracked-Files Log:
 - [x] Suricata will log tracked files in JavaScript Object Notation (JSON) format.
-Default is Not Checked.
+Default is Not Checked.<br>
 Append Tracked-Files Log:
 - [x] Suricata will append-to instead of clearing Tracked Files log file when restarting.
 Default is Checked.

 #### EVE Output Settings
-EVE JSON Log: [v] Suricata will output selected info in JSON format to a single file or to syslog.
-Default is Not Checked.
+- EVE JSON Log:
-EVE Output Type: SYSLOG
+- [x] Suricata will output selected info in JSON format to a single file or to syslog.
+Default is Not Checked.<br>
-Let the rest be default.
+- EVE Output Type: SYSLOG

-Click Save.
+Let the rest be default, click <kbd>Save</kbd>.

 ## 10-suricata.conf
 ```bash